Does Stress Cause Stomach Ulcers?

 How ulcers are diagnosed and treated

-Since you can’t see any external signs of a stomach ulcer, you’ll typically need to meet with your doctor for a diagnosis.
-They may ask about your symptoms, health history, and lifestyle, and they might conduct an upper endoscopy test as well—which involves passing a tiny camera into your digestive tract to identify possible ulcers.
+Since you can’t see any external signs of a stomach ulcer, you may meet with your doctor for a diagnosis.
+The doctor may ask about your symptoms, health history, and lifestyle, and they might conduct an upper endoscopy test, which involves passing a tiny camera into your digestive tract to identify possible ulcers.

-Treatment depends on the severity of your ulcers, their cause, and any concurrent medical conditions you may have.
-It could range from over-the-counter antacids to antibiotics or other prescription medication.
-Your doctor will also likely recommend taking care to avoid or limit activities that can worsen an ulcer, some of which include smoking, drinking alcohol, eating spicy foods, and experiencing high stress levels.
-Note that ulcers can lead to serious complications if left untreated, so it’s usually important to meet with your doctor if you believe you may have one.
+Treatment depends on the severity of your ulcers, their cause, and any concurrent medical conditions you may have or medications you take.
+Treatment could range from over-the-counter antacids to prescription acid blockers to antibiotics or to other prescription medications.
+Your doctor may also recommend avoiding or limiting activities that can worsen an ulcer, some of which include smoking, drinking alcohol, eating spicy foods, and experiencing high stress levels.
+Ulcers can lead to serious complications if left untreated, so meet with your doctor if you believe you may have one.

 Tips for reducing stress levels

 While there doesn’t appear to be a direct, causal relationship between stress and ulcers, reducing stress may help you avoid various gut issues and can help you heal existing ulcers.
-Of course, pinpointing the main causes of your stress and addressing them is typically the first step, but we can’t always change jobs, solve relationship problems, or eliminate other common sources of stress so easily.
-That’s when stress-reduction and stress-management techniques like the following can be helpful.
+Pinpointing the main causes of your stress and addressing them may be the first step.
+However, people may be unable to change jobs, solve relationship problems, or eliminate other common sources of stress so easily.
+Stress-reduction and stress-management techniques like the following can be helpful in those cases.

 Get physically active

-There’s extensive research pointing toward the power of physical activity for helping with a variety of different mental and physical health concerns—and high stress is one of them.
-According to the Anxiety & Depression Association of America, getting regular physical exercise can help “decrease overall levels of tension” in addition to elevating and stabilizing mood, improving sleep quality, and boosting self-esteem.
-Even five minutes of aerobic exercise, the article reports, can “stimulate anti-anxiety effects”.
-That’s why regularly engaging in the recommended amount of exercise can help you manage stress overall, and going for a walk or a jog when you start to feel your stress levels rising may make it possible for you to stay calm.
+Extensive research points toward the power of physical activity in reducing symptoms of mental and physical health concerns—and high stress is one of them.
+According to the Anxiety & Depression Association of America (ADAA), getting regular physical exercise may “decrease overall levels of tension” in addition to elevating and stabilizing mood, improving sleep quality, and boosting self-esteem.
+The article reports that even five minutes of aerobic exercise can “stimulate anti-anxiety effects.”
+For that reason, engaging in the recommended amount of exercise can help you manage stress overall, and going for a walk or a jog when you start to sense your stress levels rising may make it possible for you to stay calm.

 Try meditation

 Meditation is the practice of cultivating a nonjudgmental awareness of the present moment.
-It originated as an ancient spiritual and religious practice in India and is now also practiced by religious and nonreligious people around the world.
-A key reason for this is that research suggests that meditation can offer a variety of mental and physical health benefits—and helping reduce stress is one of these.
-As a 2021 study reports, mindfulness-based meditation in particular may “significantly decrease stress”.
+This practice originated as an ancient spiritual and religious practice in India and is now practiced by religious and non-religious people worldwide.
+Research suggests that meditation can offer various mental and physical health benefits, including reducing stress.
+A 2021 study reports that mindfulness-based meditation may “significantly decrease stress.”
 There are many ways to learn how to meditate, from apps to in-person classes to free online videos.

 Getty/10'000 Hours